Glareone/Azure-Solution-and-Enterprise-Architecture-in-Depth/System Design Interview & Architecture in Practice/file-processing.md

 CONS:
 1. Potential Technological lock.
-2. Hard to build "Aggregation Function" in distributed systems
+2. Hard to build "Projection Function" in distributed systems.
+Projection will control the level of the execution.
+In other words, how much executed messages left.

 ### Implementation Options.
 1. EventFlow.
-EventBridge + Aggregator
+EventBridge + Projection
 ![image](https://github.com/user-attachments/assets/542ff67c-0f3e-4a91-9ea5-33b168083945)

 2. Message Attributes with SQS FIFO \ Azure ServiceBus Message Sessions